HyacinthBots/LilyBot/docs/usage-guide.md

 Click `Authorize`.

 If all has gone successfully so far, you should see LilyBot in the sidebar of your server.
-You'll then need to run the `/config set` command, inputting all the necessary values.
+You'll then need to run the `/config xxx` commands, inputting all the necessary values.
-In order to get the `guildid` argument, you will need to have Discord's `Developer Mode` enabled.
-This is located in `User Settings/Advanced/Developer Mode`.
-Once that's enabled, simply right-click on your server's icon in the server list, select `Copy ID`, and paste that into the command argument.

 # Step 3 - Profit!
 Congrats!
 You now have the official instance of LilyBot running in your server!